 Treatment of PCOD

-Treatment for PCOS usually starts with lifestyle changes like weight loss, diet, and exercise.
+Treatment for PCOD usually starts with PCOD management which includes lifestyle changes like weight loss, diet, and exercise.
 Losing only 5 to 10% of your body weight will help control your menstrual cycle and improve the symptoms of PCOS.
 Weight loss can also raise cholesterol levels, lower insulin levels and reduce the risk of heart disease and diabetes.

 Consequently, PCOD patients must exercise consistently and keep up a sound eating regimen.
 The eating routine should be low on sugars and starches.
 High protein and high fiber admission are suggested for patients experiencing PCOD.